LPology/Simple-Ajax-Uploader/README.md

 When a file is uploaded, a progress bar is dynamically created, the elements of which are assigned specific roles using these three functions:

-`setProgressBar(elem)` - This designates an element as the progress bar for an upload.
+`setProgressBar(elem)` - Designates an element as the progress bar for an upload.

-`setFileSizeBox(elem)` - Use this to specify an element in which to insert upload file size at the start of an upload.
+`setFileSizeBox(elem)` - Designates an element as the container in which the file size of an uploading file will be inserted.

-`setProgressContainer(elem)` - This designates an element that is to be removed from the DOM after the upload finishes.
+`setProgressContainer(elem)` - Designates an element that is to be removed from the DOM after the upload finishes.

 **Cross-browser progress support - How it works**